fps/TackleboxModeling.jl/README.md

 sweep (Tacklebox, 2x oversampled)
 </p>

 This code is just a proof of concept.
+Improvements welcome :)

 # Building the plugin